 I shall not feel the rain;

 Poets and writers often use shadow as a source of evil.
-If we consider previous lines of the poem/song we realize that she is happy that many things do not matter after death; even the evil of the world.
+If we consider the previous lines of the poem/song we realize that she is happy and that many things do not matter after death; even the evil of the world.
 It is one of the core ingredients of Victorian literature to represent realism in poetry as the same is preceded by romanticism.
 Although some elements of romanticism are there even in most realistic poems yet the focus of Victorian writers was to portray reality.
 The poet perhaps also wants to elucidate the same in her song.
-She talks about the harsh reality of life that after death no one can see the evil nor can one feel the good in the world.
+She talks about the harsh reality of life that after death no one can see the evil nor can one feel good in the world.
 The word “shadow” symbolizes evil whereas “rain” she uses for righteousness.

 I shall not hear the nightingale

 The poet talks about the song of the nightingale.
 She revokes the Greek myth.
 It is said that Philomela was raped and mutilated by her sister’s husband named Tereus.
 She avenges him and is transformed into a nightingale, analysis of which proves that somewhere there is revival of Greek myth in Victorian poetry as is in “When I am Dead my Dearest” by Christina Rossetti.
 The poet has good knowledge of Greek myths.
 Song of the nightingale is always melancholic, and it sings even after the death of the poet but she will not be there to listen to it.
 Thus, the poet will have no concern that whether the nightingale sings the song forever or not.

 It should be noted that the belief of Christina Rossetti on the afterlife sways with the development of thoughts in “When I am Dead my Dearest” as a patent from its analysis.

 And dreaming through the twilight